Low completion rates, inaccurate response data, bad UX, ….

 At Refiner, we heard all kinds of reasons why customer surveys are not working.

-To be honest, we think most of those reasons are not valid (anymore) in 2020.
+To be honest, we think most of those reasons are not valid (anymore).
 Assuming you are using the right customer survey tool and respect some guidelines.

-There are however use cases where customers surveys are just not the right tool.
+There are however use cases where customer surveys are just not the right tool.

 In this article we’ll have a look at three customer survey alternatives.
 We’ll discuss how they stack up against customer surveys and when it makes sense to use them.

 Problems with customer surveys